 In January 2021, the California state government and the new administration in Washington made key relief provisions.
 These provisions are in addition to the $900 billion pandemic bill passed by Congress in December.
 Here, we break down what that relief bill and new provisions mean for you and your household.
 For quick reading, we’ve highlighted the key highlights of each provision.

-The government will send $600 stimulus payments to those who qualify, plus $600 per eligible child.
-Eligibility is generally based on your adjusted gross income (AGI) for 2019.
-Those who made $75,000 or less will receive the full $600.
+The government has sent $600 stimulus payments to those who qualify, plus $600 per eligible child.
+Eligibility was generally based on your adjusted gross income (AGI) for 2019.
+Those who made $75,000 or less typically received the full $600.

-→ Eligible people (based on 2019 income) will receive a $600 stimulus payment, plus $600 per eligible child, likely in January.
+→ Eligible people (based on 2019 income) received a $600 stimulus payment, plus $600 per eligible child, likely in January.
 If you’re eligible for a payment, you don’t need to do anything.

 People receiving state unemployment benefits will get an extra $300 weekly for 11 weeks, from the end of December 2020 through March 14, 2021.

 The latest bill also extends two other pandemic unemployment programs originally set to expire around Christmas: the Pandemic Unemployment Assistance program and the Pandemic Emergency Unemployment Compensation program.

 The Pandemic Unemployment Assistance program expands jobless benefits to gig workers, freelancers, independent contractors, the self-employed and certain other people affected by the coronavirus.
 The Pandemic Emergency Unemployment Compensation program provides an additional 13 weeks of payments to those who exhaust their regular state benefits.

 Both programs would close to new applicants on March 14, 2021, but benefits will continue through April 5, 2021 for existing claimants who have not yet reached the maximum of 50 weeks of unemployment benefits.